-TO GIVE THE NEW STATUES in my Pool Garden an old-world patina, I turned to my friend Michael Laudati (above), who is a professional make-up artist.
+The Easy Way to Age a New Cement Statue.
+TO GIVE THE NEW STATUES in my Pool Garden an old-world patina, I turned to my friend Michael Laudati (above).
+Michael is a professional make-up artist.
 Would you like to see how he transformed my Satyr and another cement figure into works of antiquity?
 His process, which takes only 10 minutes, is surprisingly simple:

 A spray bottle, filled with plain water